ZenithO-o/ImpactIsolation/README.md

 4. If you move more than 1 cell, then a 1 cell "crater" forms around you, blocking you in the horizontal/vertical directions.

-The rules are very to the [Angel Problem](https://en.wikipedia.org/wiki/Angel_problem), except the two agents are pitted against another in containing the opponent.
+The rules are very similar to the [Angel Problem](https://en.wikipedia.org/wiki/Angel_problem), except the two agents are pitted against another in containing the opponent.
 At a very high level, the strategy is to block your opponent into a smaller area than yourself so that you have the most available moves left yourself.
 But to be honest, I am writing this introduction before I have even written my first bot, so I don't know the depth (pun intended) of how far this idea goes!

 # Installation